NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 https://nearbyshops.org/pricing.html

 We cant maintain this project without financial support.
-Your understand is appreciated !
+Your understanding is appreciated !

 About Nearby Shops